-Mo/mo (short for monochorionic monoamniotic pregnancy).
+- Mo/mo (short for monochorionic monoamniotic pregnancy).
 Mo/mo twins are monozygotic twins who share both the chorionic and amniotic sacs.
-In other words, one placenta and one amniotic sac for both babies.
+In other words, there’s one placenta and one amniotic sac for both babies.

-Mo/di (short for monochorionic diamniotic pregnancy).
-These monozygotic twins share a chorionic sac, but have different amniotic sacs.
+- Mo/di (short for monochorionic diamniotic pregnancy).
+These monozygotic twins share a chorionic sac but have different amniotic sacs.
 To think of it another way, the big difference in this type of twin pregnancy is that there’s only one placenta.
-Each baby still gets their own amniotic sac though.
+Each baby still gets their own amniotic sac.

-Mono/di twins occur in about 1 of 3 instances of spontaneous twins, and a mono/di pregnancy will be diagnosed by ultrasound.
+Mono/di twins occur in about 1 in 3 instances of spontaneous twins, and a mono/di pregnancy will be diagnosed by an ultrasound.

 Ultrasounds are most accurate at determining chorionicity in the first trimester.
-So between 11 to 13 weeks, your doctor will be looking to see one placenta supplying blood to two fetuses.
+So between 11 and 13 weeks, your doctor will be looking to see one placenta supplying blood to two fetuses.